 VC metrics are irrelevant for most businesses

 The internet and the VC system have unearthed a slew of meaningless metrics.
 You really shouldn’t care about engagement, social media likes or other metrics that are easily gamed.
-Does it matter how many Twitter followers a company has if nobody is being their product?
+Does it matter how many Twitter followers a company has if nobody is buying their product?

 It’s all too easy to get stuck chasing metrics that don’t bring you paying customers.
 In bigger companies this is understandable, as there are still business critical positions that are remote from the actual product.